 What is a 0 deposit mortgage?

 A 0 deposit mortgage lets you get on the property ladder without having to put down any house deposit.
-They’re often referred to as no deposit mortgages or 100% mortgages, since you’ll need to find a mortgage lender willing to lend you the full property price.
+They’re often referred to as deposit free, no deposit mortgage or 100% mortgages, since the mortgage lender will need to lend you the full property price to buy the home.

 Terms and conditions will vary from one lender to the next, since each mortgage lender has its own criteria.
 In general, No Deposit mortgages often require you to use a friend or family member’s property, savings or income as a security.
 So while you won’t need savings of your own, you may need a financially secure loved one who’s able to help.

 How to get a mortgage with no deposit

 There are plenty of ways for first time buyers to get a mortgage with no deposit or who have a small amount in savings.
 There are some mortgage lenders that offer 100% mortgages, although these aren't as common as they used to be - one option is Skipton Building Society's Track Record mortgage.
 There are also other family support options which allow you to buy with no deposit, or a small amount saved up.